 Capital gain tax is imposed on the disposition of capital assets by an Israeli resident, and on the disposition of such assets by a non-Israeli resident if those assets are either (i) located in Israel; (ii) are shares or a right to a share in an Israeli resident corporation, or (iii) represent, directly or indirectly, rights to assets located in Israel.
-The Israeli Tax Ordinance distinguishes between "Real Gain" and the "Inflationary Surplus."
-Real Gain is the excess of the total capital gain over Inflationary Surplus computed generally on the basis of the increase in the Israeli consumer price index between the date of purchase and the date of disposition.
-Inflationary Surplus is not currently subject to tax in Israel.
+The Israeli Income Tax Ordinance of 1961 (New Version) (the "Ordinance") distinguishes between "Real Gain" and the "Inflationary Surplus."
+Real Gain is the excess of the total capital gain over Inflationary Surplus computed generally on the basis of the increase in the Israeli CPI between the date of purchase and the date of disposition.
+Inflationary Surplus is not subject to tax in Israel.

 Real Gain accrued by individuals on the sale of our ordinary shares will be taxed at the rate of 25%.
-However, if the individual shareholder is a "Controlling Shareholder" (i.e., a person who holds, directly or indirectly, alone or together with another, 10% or more of one of the Israeli resident company's means of control) at the time of sale or at any time during the preceding 12-month period, such gain will be taxed at the rate of 30%.
+However, if the individual shareholder is a "Controlling Shareholder" (i.e., a person who holds, directly or indirectly, alone or together with another, 10% or more of one of the Israeli resident company's means of control) at the time of sale or at any time during the preceding 12 months period, such gain will be taxed at the rate of 30%.

-Real Gain derived by corporations will be generally subject to the corporate tax rate of 24% in 2017, which was reduced to 23% in 2018 and thereafter.
+Real Gain derived by corporations will be generally subject to a corporate tax rate of 25% in 2016, which is expected to be reduced to 24% in 2017 and 23% in 2018 and thereafter.

-Individual and corporate shareholder dealing in securities in Israel are taxed at the tax rates applicable to business income - 24% for corporations in 2017, which was reduced to 23% in 2018 and thereafter, and a marginal tax rate of up to 50% in 2017 for individuals, including an excess tax.
+Individual and corporate shareholder dealing in securities in Israel are taxed at the tax rates applicable to business income - 25% for corporations in 2016, which is expected to be reduced to 24% in 2017 and 23% in 2018 and thereafter, and a marginal tax rate of up to 50% in 2016 for individuals, including an excess tax which is levied on individuals whose taxable income in Israel exceeds certain thresholds (NIS 810,720 in 2016 and NIS 640,000 in 2017 and thereafter, as discussed below).

-Notwithstanding the foregoing, capital gain derived from the sale of our ordinary shares by a non-Israeli shareholder may be exempt under the Israeli Tax Ordinance from Israeli capital gain tax provided that the seller does not have a permanent establishment in Israel to which the derived capital gain is attributed.
-However, non-Israeli corporations will not be entitled to the foregoing exemption if more than 25% of its means of control are held, directly and indirectly, by Israeli residents, and Israeli residents are entitled to 25% or more of the revenues or profits of the corporation, directly or indirectly.
+Notwithstanding the foregoing, capital gain derived from the sale of our ordinary shares by a non-Israeli shareholder may be exempt under the Ordinance from Israeli taxation provided that the following cumulative conditions are met: (i) the shares were purchased upon or after the registration of the securities on the stock exchange prior to January 1, 2009, (ii) the seller does not have a permanent establishment in Israel to which the derived capital gain is attributed, (iii) if the seller is a corporation, no more than 25% of its means of control are held, directly and indirectly, by an Israeli resident shareholders, and (iv) if the seller is a corporation, there is no Israeli Resident that is entitled to 25% or more of the revenues or profits of the corporation directly or indirectly.
 In addition, such exemption would not be available to a person whose gains from selling or otherwise disposing of the securities are deemed to be business income.